hepsiba0801/InSid/README.md

 4. After execution:
    - Results are saved in `Backend/insider_threat_results.csv`.
-   - A plot of risk score distribution is saved as `Backend/risk_score_distribution.png`.
+   - A plot of safe score distribution is saved as `Backend/safe_score_distribution.png`.

 ## Output Example